 - On-Board GPS (Optional) or NFC for easy and accurate self-commissioning and locating (LCU NEMA only).

 - Built-in photocell.
-In case of network failure or extreme cloud cover, the control may default to photocell.
+In case of network failure, the control may default to photocell.
 (LCU NEMA only)

 - Astro-clock functionality.

 - Repeater – each LCU control point may be turned into a repeater to host hundreds of surrounding control points or other wireless sensors.
 Turning a control point into a repeater is a software command which may be issued remotely after the system has been deployed.

 - Communication using Internet Protocol version 4 or 6 (IPv4/IPv6).